modular/modular/LLCL/docs/index.md

   accidental implicit atomic reference counts.

-- `Chain` is an empty marker type used in AsyncValue-based logic for expressing control dependencies into data dependencies.
-(LINK TO A DEDICATED DOC).
+- `Chain` is an empty marker type used in AsyncValue-based logic for expressing control dependencies into data dependencies. (link to a dedicated explainer doc on control dependencies).

+ - Location and Diagnostic.

 ## Introduction to LLCL/Runtime/Algorithms.h